AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 # Fancy_Augmentation_for_Classification
-Tool for creating a balanced dataset, augmenting it in the classic way, and then using it to train StyleGAN3.
-Once the StyleGAN3 has been trained, it will be used to generate synthetic images, which will allow to increase the images available to train an MMClassification classifier (EfficientNET-B4).
+Tool to balance a dataset (unbalanced image classes), augment it in a classical way and then use it to train StyleGAN3.
+Once the StyleGAN3 has been trained, it will be used to generate synthetic images, which will allow to increase the available images, to then train a classifier coming from the MMClassification library (EfficientNET-B4), improving its final performance.

 Before discussing the steps, let's say that the repository is divided into two parts: the first dedicated to the reproduction of the result obtained with StyleGAN3, the second dedicated to the reproduction of the result obtained with MMClassification.